 If the parcel is delayed or missing

 Royal Mail's own service standard is that a Special Delivery parcel is treated as delayed if it has not been delivered by the end of the next working day (or, where applicable, the postcode-specific service standard).
-In practice, the great majority of parcels arrive on time.
+In practice almost all of them arrive on time.
 If a parcel does not arrive on the expected day, the first step is to check the tracking reference on the Royal Mail website.
 The reference will usually show the latest scan event, which often makes clear that the parcel is in transit and simply running a day late.

 If the tracking has not updated for more than 24 hours, message GoldPaid on WhatsApp with the tracking reference.
 GoldPaid will check its end (the parcel may already have arrived but not been logged), and if the parcel is genuinely missing will support the charity through the Royal Mail claims process.
 The cover band on the label is the basis of the claim.
 This is one of the reasons cover is worth confirming before posting rather than after.